 The Spiderwort plant is a perennial plant with long, thin stems and leaves.
 The leaves are generally lance-shaped, with a deep, glossy green color.
 The stems can grow up to two feet in length and are often covered in fine hairs.
 The flowers of the Spiderwort are most often purple or blue in color, although pink and white varieties also exist.
 The flowers typically have three petals and bloom from late spring through early summer.
 The blooms last for only one day, giving rise to their other common name – “dayflower”.

-See also What is Stromanthe Triostar Plant
+See also What is Smooth Sumac Plant

 Spiderwort plants thrive in moist, well-drained soil and prefer partial shade or full sun.
 They are relatively easy to maintain and propagate, making them ideal for gardeners who don’t have much experience with growing plants.
 They can be propagated by division or cuttings when the plants become crowded or overgrown in the garden.